Skip to Content

 Surely one of the most scenic drives in the world, the Crown Range is stunning and located just outside of Wanaka.
 This road is iconic and connects Queenstown with Wanaka.

-Drivers beware, this road is full of narrow twists and turns so it’s best to be an experienced driver.
+Drivers beware, this road is full of narrow twists and turns, so it’s best to be an experienced driver if you’re planning to give this a go.
 In the winter months, be sure to check out the road conditions before departing, and always carry snow chains from May through to September as a precaution.

 Did you know that the Crown Range is actually the highest main road in all of New Zealand?!
 This makes the views from the road amazing!